 Cashless Debit Card - Bundaberg and Hervey Bay region

-What area will the Cashless Debit Card cover in the Bundaberg and Hervey Bay region?
+What area does the Cashless Debit Card cover in the Bundaberg and Hervey Bay region?

 The Bundaberg and Hervey Bay site area is defined by the boundaries of the Federal Division of Hinkler, as those boundaries were enforced on 31 May 2018.
 This includes the townships of Aldershot, Bargara, Elliott Heads, Woodgate, Booyal, Burrum Heads, Torbanlea, Toogoom, Howard, Childers, Burnett Heads and River Heads.

 Cashless Debit Card participants can access face-to-face services at several shopfronts across the Bundaberg and Hervey Bay region.
 Shopfronts provide assistance with card activation, setting up recurring payments and paying bills, and provide participants with access to the internet and general information about the Cashless Debit Card program.

 Shopfronts are now open in Bundaberg, Hervey Bay, Childers and Howard for face-to-face assistance or general enquiries.